Program Overview

 See the ECMRC website for information about this program.

 Emergencies can happen at any time and can affect anyone.
 It is never too late to learn proper skills and procedures to perform in the event of an emergency.
-Trainings offered include:

-Uncontrolled bleeding is the number one cause of preventable death after injury.
+- Stop the Bleed Training: Uncontrolled bleeding is the number one cause of preventable death after injury.
 Learning the initial steps to stop uncontrolled bleeding can increase a person's likelihood of survival until professional help arrives.

 Emergency Preparedness Resources